-One of six official languages of the United Nations and -- along with English -- official language of the Organization of American States, Spanish is spoken by over 350 million people worldwide, some 30 million in the United States.
-The official language of twenty nations, it has become a vibrant cultural source of expression in the United States, to which increased media and marketing attention attest.
-In fact, Spanish was spoken in what is now United States territory a century before English was, and gave names to former Spanish colonial regions and cities such as Colorado and Los Angeles.
-The largest Spanish-speaking groups in the United States today are peoples of Mexican, Cuban, Puerto Rican and Dominican heritage.
-At all levels of public and private education, Spanish is the most widely-taught second language in the United States.
+In the U.S., more than 30 million people speak Spanish.
+The official language of twenty nations, Spanish has become a vibrant cultural source of expression in the U.S., to which increased media and marketing attention attest.
+In fact, Spanish was spoken in what is now U.S. territory a century before English was and gave names to former Spanish colonial regions and cities such as Colorado and Los Angeles.
+The largest Spanish-speaking groups in the U.S. today are peoples of Mexican, Cuban, Puerto Rican and Dominican heritage.
+At all levels of public and private education, Spanish is the most widely-taught second language in the U.S.